 All of our courses have affordable pricing options (including the choice to enroll for free or by donation) and all proceeds help fund our mission.

 * Please note that you will need to create a new, seperate account for our online courses.
-You are able to choose the same username as our platform, if available.
+You are able to choose the same username as our community, if available.

 Become A Visionary Member 🚀

 Lead the way, get lifetime access to everything (courses plus more), and help build the future of mental health by funding our mission.